coding-rev/ecommerce-in-php/README.md

 Open Your browser put inside URL:
 “http://localhost/store/”
-To Login as admin put inside URL:”http://localhost/store”

-Create and account and login
+To Login as admin put inside URL:”http://localhost/store” Create an account and login